-The general and most common causes of hearing loss are age and over exposure to loud music or noise.
+The most common causes of hearing loss are age and over exposure to loud music or noise.
 However, hearing loss can also occur as a result of the following:

 Although small in size the ear is a highly complex organ, the ear transforms every sound audible to us into accurate information the brain can prioritise.
 The ear consists of delicate and highly complex mechanisms which can be described in three parts;